Erie's Progress Toward Water Efficiency

 Tiered Billing Rates: In 2021, the residential water usage billing system was modified to a tiered system that incentivizes customers to be more efficient with their water use.
 Water rate increases allow the Town to acquire new water and maintain essential water treatment infrastructure.
 Tiered increases in water rates are intention to signal the cost of overusing one's water allotment and also careful to cause as little economic burden to customers and residents as possible.
 The Town acknowledges and values economic equity, so this system ensures low-income households are not carrying an unjust financial burden in the water billing system.
 Watch this video to learn more about how to read your water bill.

 Water Efficiency Rebates: The Town also has a “menu of rebate options” that introduces and incentivizes Erie water customers to purchase and install more water-efficient appliances and fixtures.
-The Town currently offers rebates on clothes washers, toilets, showerheads, rain barrels, high-efficiency sprinkler nozzles, drip irrigation equipment, smart control clocks and automated rain sensor installations, and much more.
-These rebate options could potentially save residents hundreds of dollars upfront, and water-efficient appliances will reduce water bills for years to come.
+The Town currently offers rebates on clothes washers, toilets, rain barrels, high-efficiency sprinkler nozzles, drip irrigation equipment, smart control clocks and even turf replacement!
+These rebate options could potentially save residents thousands of dollars upfront, and water-efficient appliances will reduce water bills for years to come.

 Water Conservation Programs: Click here for more information about how you can sign up for a FREE water-saving sprinkler consultation!